elliotholden/cka/kubernetes-cluster-setup.md

         kubectl get nodes -o wide

-4. If you need to generate tokens for the joinging worker nodes run the following:
+4. If you need to regenerate tokens for the joining worker nodes run the following:

         kubeadm token create --print-join-command